Jauny/foodtrucks/README.md

 ### Front End
 Learnt Backbone through the development of this app.
 Seemed to be a good front-end framework to allow a responsive and dynamic single page app, with trucks list and the map sharing the same models/collections.

+### To do
+* loading screen
+* geolocalisation is too slow
+* search trucks around specific address/location
+* filter data based on map position
+* save trucks to favorites